Efficient Demand Response Location Targeting for Price Spike Mitigation by Exploiting Price-demand Relationship: Case Study

-Furthermore, the targeted nodes of the two approaches and the corresponding demand reduction (shown in the parentheses) are displayed in Table \uppercase\expandafter{\romannumeral1}.
-Interestingly, except for the node \#3, the nodes with the highest LMPs are not selected as DR locations by the proposed method.
-And the node with the relatively low LMP value is chosen, for example the node \#25.
+Furthermore, the targeted nodes of the two approaches and the corresponding demand reduction (shown in the parentheses) are displayed in Table \ref{Table 2}.
+The proposed approach only need to reduce demand at four nodes.
+Interestingly, except for the node \#4, the nodes with the highest LMPs are not selected as the DR locations by the proposed method.
+And the node with the relatively low LMP value is chosen, for example the node \#29.
 Also, the targeted nodes of the proposed method are not necessarily the load centers with heavy demand.
-For instance, the node \#1 is selected, whose demand is relatively small.
+For instance, the node \#29 is selected, whose demand is relatively small.
 The results further show that the intuitive wisdom is not necessarily the optimal one.
 And the rigorous examination is needed to target the proper nodes for more effective DR.

+To show the effectiveness of mitigating the price spike, the average LMP before and after DR in a day is shown in Fig. \ref{Fig 6}.
+The DR targeting is triggered once the average LMP is larger than 100 \$/MWh, as depicted in the shaded area in the figure.
+It is shown that before implementing DR, the average LMP exhibits significant temporal fluctuations.
+After that, the profile of the average LMP flattens out and remains at a relatively low level.